realvizu/NsDepCop/doc/DependencyControl.md

 }
 ```

-It is worth noting that the statement "using B" *does not automatically imply* an A->B dependency because it could be that despite the using no member of namespace B actually appear in class A1.
+Note that a "using B" directive *does not automatically imply* a dependency from A to B. If no members of Namespace B are actually used in class A1, then no real dependency exists.
+Modern code editors can warn about unnecessary using directives.
+This tool only considers actual code dependencies.

-## What is the recommended approach?
+## Recommended approach
-* **Define** the high level structure of your system as a hierarchy of logical modules/packages.
+* **Define** the high-level structure of your system as a hierarchy of logical modules or packages.
-  * Better upfront to avoid a lot of refactoring later.
+  * It's better to do this upfront to avoid extensive refactoring later.
-  * NsDepCop won't help you with this.
-Use a modeling tool or just pen and paper.
+  * This tool won't assist with the initial design; use a modeling tool or even pen and paper for this step.
-* **Implement** the logical modules/packages with C# namespaces.
+* **Implement** these logical modules/packages using C# namespaces.
-  * Maintain a 1-to-1 correspondence between logical units and namespaces.
+  * Ensure a one-to-one correspondence between logical units and namespaces.
-* [**Describe**](Help.md#dependency-rules) the allowed namespace dependencies in **config.nsdepcop** files.
+* [**Describe**](Help.md#dependency-rules) allowed namespace dependencies in config.nsdepcop files.
-  * One config file per C# project.
+  * Use one config file per C# project.
-  * You can put the common settings/rules into a "master" config file.
+  * Common dependency rules can be placed in a ["master" config file](Help.md#config-inheritance).
-* **Fix** illegal dependencies reported by NsDepCop.
+* **Fix** illegal dependencies reported by the tool.
-  * Sometimes it will require some rethinking/redesign in the architecture.
-  * Beware of **circular dependencies** as those mean that none of the constituents can be safely changed without potentially affecting all the others.
+  * This may require rethinking or redesigning parts of your architecture.
+  * Avoid circular dependencies.

-## Why namespace dependencies instead of type dependencies?
+## Why Namespace Dependencies Instead of Type Dependencies?
-In my experience enforcing dependency rules at the type level results in a verbose and brittle dependency description.
+Enforcing dependency rules at the type level can lead to verbose and fragile dependency descriptions.

-Namespaces are a better target for the dependency rules because they give you a level of abstraction above types and also a hierarchical organization that can simplify dependency rules by allowing dependencies to be specified not only between logical packages but also between trees/subtrees of packages.
+Namespaces provide a useful level of abstraction above types and offer a hierarchical structure that simplifies dependency rules.
+This allows dependencies to be specified not just between individual logical packages but also between groups or subgroups of packages.

-## Why does this tool support some type level dependency control?
+## Why Does This Tool Support Some Type-Level Dependency Control?
-There's a scenario when you as the designer of a system's structure use some third party or legacy stuff whose structure you don't control but still want to limit your system's dependency on it.
-So when depending on a namespace you can define a subset of its types as the *visible part* or the *"surface"* of that namespace.
-All other types in that namespace will be illegal to depend upon.
+In cases where you are working with third-party or legacy code whose structure you cannot control, but still want to limit dependencies, this tool allows you to specify a subset of types within a namespace as the visible "surface" of that namespace.
+All other types in that namespace are then illegal to depend upon.